Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 The Solar may deliberately choose to lower their defenses for such recreational substances like alcohol.

-### Living Pulse Perception

-**Type:** Simple
-**Cost:** 2a

-By focusing all their senses into a single point, the Solar can gather a trace of all living, breathing, and/or moving creatures.

-This allows a roll against all hidden creatures that breathe, live, or are currently in motion in the current scene, and eliminates up to (Essence) penalties that would be applied against the roll.

 ###  One Extra Step

 **Type:** Supplemental